gnunicorn/clippy-service/README.md

 ## Documentation

-Clippy has inline source code annotations and uses "doccu" to render those into webpages.
-To update the rendered HTML to the latest version please run doccu  from the `app/` as follows:
+Clippy has inline source code annotations and uses "docco" to render those into webpages.
+To update the rendered HTML to the latest version please run docco  from the repos root as follows:

 ```
-doccu -o static/docs app/main.rs
+docco --languages docco-langs.json -o static/docs src/*.rs
 ```

 Clippy automatically picks it up and hosts the latest version found in static/docs.